username-85/shell/README.md

- simple shell written in C with use of readline.
+ Simple shell written in C with use of readline.
 Was written only in educational purposes to study pipes for ipc in linux.

-could run commands with pipes like:
+Could run commands with multiple pipes like:

 ls / | sort -r | sort